 Are You Maximizing Your Garage?

 Hi!
-I’m Tina, the newest designer at Style on a Shoestring.
-I’m new at Style but I’m not new to design – I got into the field several years ago when I was interested in remodeling homes on my own.
+I’m Tina, the newest designer at Tracy Lynn Studio.
+I’m one of the new San Diego interior designers here, but I’m not new to design – I got into the field several years ago when I was interested in remodeling homes on my own.
 I’m really a Jill of All Trades who is just as comfortable with a power tool as I am a color palette!

 Fortunately there are numerous storage solutions that work well in a garage.
 Stop by your favorite home improvement store and you will see a selection of “systems” you can use to coordinate hardware, toys, sports equipment or whatever you might have cluttering up your garage.
 I prefer cabinets with doors because you can organize your items on the shelves and then close all of the doors for a clean look.
 If you use bins, be sure to label them on the outside with a permanent marker so you don’t always have to open lids to see what’s inside.